Quick info

 This set contains the following products

 An alloy of copper with other metals (especially with tin) used since ancient times.
+It is an ideal metal for high-quality artistic castings, capable of enduring for millennia.

 When casting bronze, the artist usually applies the lost-wax technique which is dating back more than 5000 years.
-It's the best, but also the most complex method of producing sculptures.
+This is the best, but also the most complex method of producing sculptures.

-First, the artist forms a model of his sculpture.
-It is embedded in a liquid silicone rubber mass.
-Once the material has solidified, the model is cut out.
-The liquid wax is poured into the negative mould.
+First, the artist forms a model of their work.
+This model is embedded in a liquid silicone rubber mass.
+Once the material has solidified, the model is cut out, leaving a negative mould.
+Liquid wax is then poured into the negative mould.
 After cooling down, the wax cast is removed from the mould, provided with sprues and dipped into ceramic mass.
-The ceramic mass is hardened in a kiln, whereby the wax flows out (lost mould).
+The ceramic mass is hardened in a kiln, where the wax melts away (lost mould).

-Now we finally have the negative form, into which the 1400° C hot molten bronze is poured.
-After the bronze had cooled down, the ceramic shell is broken off and the sculpture is revealed.
+Finally, the negative mould is ready, into which the 1400° C hot molten bronze is poured.
+After the bronze had cooled down, the ceramic shell is broken apart, reavoling the sculpture.

-Now the sprues are removed, the surfaces are polished, patinated and numbered by the artist himself or, to his specifications, by a specialist.
-Thus, each casting becomes an original work.
+Next, the sprues are removed, the surfaces are polished, patinated and numbered by the artist or by a specialist, following their instructions.
+Thus, each casting is an original work.

-For lower-quality bronze castings, the sand casting method is often used which, however, does not achieve the results of a more complex lost-wax technique in terms of surface characteristics and quality.
+For lower-quality bronze castings, the sand casting method is often used, which, however, does not achieve the results of a more elaborate lost-wax technique in terms of surface characteristics and quality.